orra-dev/orra/examples/ecommerce-agent-app/README.md

 # AI E-commerce Assistant Example

-This example demonstrates how to build an AI-powered e-commerce assistant using Orra for reliable multi-agent orchestration.
+This example demonstrates how to build an LLM powered e-commerce assistant using Orra for reliable multi-agent orchestration.

 It uses a chat UI to simulate a WhatsApp sales experience.